ruppinlab/DECODEM/README.md

 <div align="justify">

-# DECODEM / DECODEMi: Systematic assessment of TME from bulk transcriptome
+# DECODEM / DECODEMi: Systematic assessment of the breast TME from bulk transcriptome

 **The relevant manuscript is now out at Cancer Letters!